Altuve’s 2 early throwing errors doom Astros in ALCS Game 2

 After getting nine hits and just one run in Game 1, the Astros ended their 13-inning scoreless streak with Correa’s homer.
 But they didn’t rally until the ninth inning of Game 2, when they got three straight singles and loaded the bases twice but scored only one run.

-George Springer grounded into a bases-loaded double play that cut the deficit to 4-2 before Altuve and Michael Brantley walked.
-They were followed by Alex Bregman, whose history of postseason heroics includes a walk-off single in Game 5 of the 2017 World Series.
+George Springer grounded up the middle into a defensive shift, resulting in a bases-loaded double play that cut the deficit to 4-2.
+Altuve and Michael Brantley walked to bring up Alex Bregman, whose history of postseason heroics includes a walk-off single in Game 5 of the 2017 World Series.

 The magic wasn’t there this time: Bregman hit a 98-mph line drive to right-center, but Kevin Kiermaier caught it to end Houston’s hopes.